High light output emergency kit (parenthesis = TL65_50%)

 The TL40_1/E and TL65_1/E can be used with any ballast type (switch start, electronic control gear or dimming circuits) to provide 50% light output with either a 36 Watt or 58 Watt lamp.
 The unit incorporates a ballast switching relay to ensure proper lamp re-ignition in instances where only the permanent mains supply is interrupted to test the emergency lighting system.

 Note 1: Any version can be ordered with a standby switch option.
 This feature enables the emergency light function to be inhibited during a power failure thereby conserving battery energy.
-The standby switch cable must be no longer than two meters.
+The standby switch cable must be no longer than two metres.

 Note 2: Any version can be ordered in an explosion proof, potted housing (Zone 1 / 2 fitting).